-Monhegan Island is located 10 miles offshore of mid-coast Maine and known among New England birders as one of the best birding destinations during the spring and fall migrations.
-From songbird fallouts with hundreds of warblers underfoot to “mega rarities”, Maine Audubon’s Staff Naturalist, Doug Hitchcox, will share the history of this remote island and why you should plan a visit to see the spectacle it has to offer.
+Monhegan Island is located 10 miles offshore of midcoast Maine and is known among New England birders as one of the best birding destinations during the spring and fall migrations.
+From songbird fallouts with hundreds of warblers underfoot to “mega rarities,” Maine Audubon’s Staff Naturalist Doug Hitchcox will share the history of this remote island and explain why you should plan a visit to see the spectacles it has to offer.

 A Big Year in Maine

 In one calendar year how many species of birds can you find in Maine?
 Ready, set, go!
 Doug Hitchcox will discuss from his personal experience why everyone would benefit from doing a big year in Maine but no one ever should.

 Conservation and Advocacy

 Maine Audubon works on behalf of public policies that are in the best interest of Maine’s wildlife and habitat, and we need your help!
 Our conservation staff will present a mix of grassroots advocacy training and discuss wildlife policy “current events.”